All Episodes

 Very importantly, our forces are fully equipped with personnel, protective equipment, and we've taken additional safety measures to ensure our troops remain healthy.

-Secretary Mark Esper, Attorney General Bill Barr, National Security Advisor, Robert O'Brien will provide more details.
+Secretary Mark Esper, Attorney General Bill Barr, National Security Advisor Robert O'Brien will provide more details.

-In addition, I'm going to have uh General Milley, who's done an incredible job in so many ways, say a few words.
+In addition, I'm going to have General Milley, who's done an incredible job in so many ways, say a few words.

 And also with us are Chief of Naval Operations, Admiral Gilday, who you know, I think you know, and Commandant of the Coast Guard, Admiral Schultz.

-And uh after that, we're going to take questions as it pertains to this, and then we'll go on to phase two, which is the virus itself.
+And after that, we're going to take questions as it pertains to this, and then we'll go on to phase two, which is the virus itself.

 Well, thank you, Mr. President, and good afternoon, everyone.